tatedavenport/sql/README.md

 # sql
-MySQL schema for the GATECH foodtruck system
+MySQL schema for the GATECH foodtruck system - Deprecated